oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 TEST SUITE: None
 ```

-Verify the operator with the following command; the status will be running.
+Verify the operator with the following commands; the status will be running.

 ```bash
 $ helm list -A